Marvine89/marvine-frontend-starter/README.md

 npm run start:dev
 ```

+`The default location for the json-server is localhost:8080`

+`The default location for the front-end is localhost:4200`

 ## Front-end development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.